CTNielsen/homeassistant/packages/stokercloud/readme.md

 # Stokercloud API integration

-Simple package exposing sensors and controls from [StokerCloud](https://stokercloud.dk/) using the built in integrations in HA.
+Simple package exposing sensors and controls from [StokerCloud](https://stokercloud.dk/) using only the built in functionality of HA.

 Requires configuration of secrets in the "secrets.yaml" file
 ```